abelchac/Nba-Shot-Charts/README.md

  	averages within the drawing phase easier as there is no need to shuffle through different arrays as the data will be preset with the class object.
 ### team_or_players.py
   Within the file the functions are for getting information of the nba players and teams.
 ### get_shots.py
   Contains function for getting the shot data of a single player or team.

-## Usage
+### Usage
+Select the desired ZoneDistance from the